Schindellegi-Feusisberg railway station

 Schindellegi-Feusisberg is a railway station in the Swiss canton of Schwyz and municipality of Feusisberg.
 It takes its name from the nearby village of Schindellegi.
-The station is on the Pfäffikon SZ to Arth-Goldau line, and the Wädenswil to Einsiedeln railway line, which are owned by the Südostbahn.
+The station is on the Pfäffikon SZ to Arth-Goldau line, and the Wädenswil to Einsiedeln railway line, which are both owned by the Südostbahn.
+It lies within both fare zone 181 of the Zürcher Verkehrsverbund (ZVV) and fare zone 680 of the Tarifverbund Schwyz (Schwyz tariff group).

+Services

 The station is served by Zurich S-Bahn services S13, from Einsiedeln to Wädenswil, and S40, from Einsiedeln to Rapperswil.
+As of the December 2023 timetable change the following services call at Schindellegi-Feusisberg: